-Raising money from a website or personal blog isn’t reserved for a special type of entrepreneurs.
+Raising money from a website or personal blog isn’t reserved for a special type of entrepreneur.
 With the proper tools and tactics employed, anyone can do it.

 Promote Paid Posts